 Desirable by Frank Cottrell Boyce

 This is a funny story about George, a boy who is somewhat unpopular at school.
 At first, when George receives an old bottle of aftershave from a relative for his birthday, he is disappointed.
 But then, he’s stunned to find the aftershave in the bottle changes his life and makes everyone like him!
-A clever modern fable for more worldly-wise children, this short chapter book will appeal to year four pupils who enjoy school-based stories.
+A clever modern fable for more worldly-wise children, this short chapter book will appeal to year four children who enjoy school-based stories.

 Realistic fiction | Fable | Diverse | Fable